Ovens, dishwashers and washing machines are breaking down like never before. But there’s nobody to fix them.

 Gone are the days of the lonely Maytag repairman.
 The repairman of 2020 — with few exceptions, it’s still most often a man — has been working nonstop for the past seven months as the suddenly homebound find themselves cooking and laundering more than ever.

 The strain of relentless domesticity is showing up in overworked or, in some cases, previously untouched appliances.
-American’s stay-at-home workers have had to deploy ovens used to store shoes to actually cook meals.
+America’s stay-at-home workers have had to deploy ovens used to store shoes to actually cook meals.
 Fridges are constantly mined for snacks, and dry-cleaned suits have been replaced with day pajamas that double as napkins.
 The machines can take only so much.

 A broken device can push a strained family over the edge.
 Repair technicians — when they can be booked — can take over a month to fix a much-needed machine.